Updated January 23, 2023

-When it comes to removing an oil tank, the risks involved are simply too high to let anyone other than experienced professional handle it.
+When it comes to removing a storage tank, whether it's an oil tank, septic tank, or propane tank, the risks involved are simply too high to let anyone other than an experienced professional handle it.

-The most important and time-consuming aspect of an oil tank removal is finding the right contractor for the job.
+The most important and time-consuming aspect of a tank removal is finding the right contractor for the job.

 How Long It Will Take:

-In some cases, the physical act of removing an oil tank takes only a few hours.
+In some cases, the physical act of removing a storage tank takes only a few hours.